FightingFighting/GPS/README.md

 # GPS
-This is the repository for paper: Gradient-based Parameter Selection for Efficient Fine-Tuning we will update the repository ass soon as possible.
+This is the repository for the paper: [Gradient-based Parameter Selection for Efficient Fine-Tuning](https://arxiv.org/pdf/2312.10136) we will update the repository as soon as possible.